Norman fire union rejects rejects hiring PIO

 Union members and Terhune said Smith is responsible for accepting agenda discussion items from members and posting them.

 “If you have something you want on the agenda, you send it to Jason,” Terhune said.
-“And then, Jason put its on the agenda and send it out to everyone.
+“And then, Jason puts it on the agenda and sends it out to everyone.
 I have zero control over that.”

 Reached Tuesday, Smith declined to say if he compiles the agendas and referred the Transcript to Terhune, the union president.
 When asked again if he is responsible for publishing the agenda, Smith declined to answer and hung up.